Can Stress Kill You?

 The increased likelihood of experiencing fatal diseases serves as yet another way in which stress can lead to mortality if left unaddressed.
 Liver cirrhosis, lung disease, and even cancer can be linked to chronic stress.
 This does not mean that every individual who experiences high levels of stress will find themselves face-to-face with one of these concerns.
 However, an individual's susceptibility to these diseases does increase with chronic stress, especially if they are regularly exposed to additional risk factors.

-Knowing the leading causes of stress can encourage people to take the initiative to implement preventative steps to navigate situations which could generate stress and harm their mental, emotional, and physical livelihood.
+Knowing the leading causes of stress can encourage people to take the initiative to implement preventative steps to navigate situations that could generate stress and harm their mental, emotional, and physical livelihood.

-In most cases, contact with events, places, and individuals which are trying or demanding tend to generate stress.
-This can manifest in an individual's workplace, at home with their families, or in a situation where they have too many obligations.
+There are a number of potential causes for stress, including unhealthy habits, interpersonal problems, and overwhelming responsibilities.
+These challenges can manifest almost anywhere, such as in the workplace, at home with their families, or in any situation where they have too many obligations.
 Financial hardship and significant life changes are also leading causes of stress.
 Whenever a person finds themselves in a situation where they are unsure of what to do, where they feel overwhelmed, or where they feel helpless, it can cause serious strain.

 Trauma that has yet to be resolved can also generate stress, even on an unconscious level.
 Under these types of circumstances, a person may or may not live with post-traumatic stress disorder (PTSD).
 Therapy can help address trauma, PTSD, and other related concerns as well as general life stressors.